peter-kunhardt/mother-of-necessity/airplane-problem-bruteforce/readme.md

 - The passenger's seat is taken and they randomly sit in passenger **1's** seat, resolving the problem and letting all other passengers board normally
 - The passenger's seat is taken and they randomly sit in passenger **100's** seat, meaning it will be taken when passenger 100 gets there.

 In all other cases the function continues until all passengers seats are resolved.
-If the exit conditions of the function are equally likely at each step, (and they are)
+If the exit conditions of the function are equally likely at each step, (and they are) then it's basically like flipping a coin and re-flipping it when it lands on an edge.

-## Yeah but who needs abstract thinking when you can just prove it?
+(Which it seems to do a suspicious amount of the time) The coin flips are independent so the odds are always 50/50.

+## Yeah but what if I don't believe you?

 This is one of those problems in probability where some folk just won't believe you until you put it in front of them.